LanguagesLanguages:

 WSU PREPARES LIFE SKILLS COURSE FOR FIRST YEAR STUDENTS

-The Directorate of Teaching and Learning is in the process of developing a WSU101 course to help transition first-year students who come from under-resourced schooling backgrounds, into university life and eventually, the job market.
+The Directorate of Teaching and Learning is in the process of developing a WSU101 course to help transition first-year students who come from under-resourced schooling backgrounds into university life and, eventually, the job market.

-The course is in response to several challenges spotted through the National Benchmarking Test (NBT) from 2017-2019, which indicated that most students have an opportunity to further develop their academic literacies and enhance their language and academic writing skills to thrive in their studies.
+The course is in response to several challenges identified through the National Benchmarking Test (NBT) from 2017–2019, which indicated that most students have an opportunity to further develop their academic literacies and enhance their language and academic writing skills to thrive in their studies.

-“This is a targeted module for all first years so that they have a better understanding of the University, student life and acquire basic literacies and skills that will allow them to succeed while at university and beyond,” said, Writing Center Manager, Dr Stanford Matenda.
+“This is a targeted module for all first-years so that they have a better understanding of the University, student life, and acquire basic literacies and skills that will allow them to succeed while at university and beyond,” said Writing Center Manager, Dr. Stanford Matenda.

 Due to its geographical location and outreach, the university has taken on the role of a gateway institution, offering educational opportunities to the substantial population of rural, economically disadvantaged individuals, thereby providing access to higher education for thousands who might not have had this opportunity otherwise.